 That Saudi rulers are seen as unable to deliver on the social contract represents a major security threat from within the state.
 An erosion of confidence in the ability of the current faction of the royal family dominated by the king’s immediate clan and its allies opens the doors for other factions to entertain ideas of a coup, which would explain why special attention has been paid to ensure the armed forces are kept satiated.
 Therefore, the decision to revive the salary structure and offer bonuses is an early indicator that economic reforms may not be possible because of the political sacrifice they entail, which puts the Saudi regime in a very difficult position.

-Kamran Bokhari is a Senior Fellow at the Center for Global Policy.
-This article was originally published by Geopolitical Futures on April 24, 2017.
+Kamran Bokhari is a Senior Fellow and Director of Strategies & Programs at the Center for Global Policy.
+The views expressed are his own.
+This article was originally published in The Geopolitical Futures on 24 April, 2017.

 Also Posted in: